samuliasmala/lahjalista/README.md

 1. Create a new spreadsheet.
 The name can be chosen freely.
 2. Change the Sheet's name from the bottom to `Palautteet`.
 3. The API appends A|B|C rows, so it might be a good idea to give headers to the values.
-For example: Cell A1: `Palaute`, cell B1: `Yksilöintitunnus`, cell C1: `Päivämäärä`.
+For example: Cell A1: `Palaute`, cell B1: `Palautteen antaja`, cell C1: `Päivämäärä`.

 ### 6. Sharing the Spreadsheet with the Service Account